 This list will start with the classics and end with the latest thrillers and cover books, which are both lengthy and brief, so you can pick the perfect book.
 This will also include a short, spoiler-free summary of the book.

 Goodreads Rating: 4.24

 This novel is considered an exceptional piece of literature in the psychological thriller and gothic horror genre.
+Some also consider this one of the greatest psychological thrillers of all time.
 One of the things that makes this book so interesting is that we never find our narrator’s name.
-She is simply a young woman who falls in love with a widower, Maxim de Winter, and makes the reckless decision to marry him.
+She is the only woman who falls in love with a widower, Maxim de Winter, and makes the reckless decision to marry him.

 On reaching his home, she finds the place haunted by the ghost of his first wife, Rebecca.
 The housekeeper, Mrs. Danvers, still nurses high regard for Rebbeca, leading our heroine to believe that she is inferior to the gorgeous and talented Rebbeca, whose dead body is also eventually discovered.

 You should read this if you enjoy topics surrounding death and ghosts, gradual character development, and a macabre atmosphere.
 The main mystery here is – Who exactly was Rebecca?
 And does her ghost haunt the house?

 2.2 Then There Were None by Agatha Christie (1939)

 This murder mystery horror book is one of Agatha Christie’s best-selling novels to date and is a great read for someone looking for a short and fast-paced story.